How to Price Yourself as a High-Value Speaker

 Each speaking engagement receives a fully custom fee proposal and contract requirements.
 And in the final step of defining my speaker fee, I decide if I want to make exceptions to add or subtract from that fee.
 The most important qualifiers for me in these decisions are, Is this fair to the event coordinators? and Is this financially worth leaving my family and businesses for this time?

 As much as I would love to fly around teaching all the time, there are things more important to me like my family and maintaining a level of consistency and professionalism with my business—like client meetings—which are harder to navigate when you're a speaker.
+And also, I now have to keep in mind, who is going to feed the chickens while I'm gone, etc.

 And as much as I would love to teach for free, that is not sustainable—not just in keeping up with the costs of speaking, but again, I respect the value I have to bring to an event.
 However, not all workshops can afford my speaker fee.
 I can decide to make an exception and adjust or kindly pass on the opportunity.